JasonParra/reddit-react-client/README.md

 # Reddit client using React.js
-> This is a simple client made on react.js using the github official API.
+> This is a simple client made on react.js using the Reddit official API.

 ## Technologies Used